mmuratarat/mmuratarat.github.io/_pages/faq.md

 However, in practice, the true value of $\theta$ is not known and has to be inferred from the observed data.
 The value of the Fisher information at the MLE $\hat{\theta_{MLE}}$, i.e. $I\left(\hat{\theta_{MLE}} \right$, is the *observed* Fisher information.
 Note that the MLE $\hat{\theta_{MLE}}$ is a function of the observed data, which explains the terminology “observed” Fisher information for $I\left(\hat{\theta_{MLE}} \right$.

 Fisher information is a key concept in the theory of statistical inference and essentially describes the amount of information data provide about an unknown parameter.
+More formally, it measures the expected amount of information given by a random variable ($X$) for a parameter($\theta$) of interest.
+The concept is related to the law of entropy, as both are ways to measure disorder in a system

 It has applications in finding the variance of an estimator (The Cramer–Rao bound states that the inverse of the Fisher information is a lower bound on the variance of any unbiased estimator of $\theta$), as well as in the asymptotic behavior of maximum likelihood estimates, and in Bayesian inference (for example, a default prior by Jeffreys’s rule).

 Note that the negative expected Hessian of log-likelihood is equal to the Fisher Information Matrix.
 Hessian is the Jacobian of the gradient of log likelihood, which is defined as: